olivermack/schemaorg-oai/README.md

 ```

 This will parse the RDFa specs from [https://raw.githubusercontent.com/schemaorg/schemaorg/sdo-callisto/data/schema.rdfa]
-and create local versions in the `output` folder - one `.json` file per class/type.
+and create local versions in the `schemas` folder - one `.json` file per class/type.

 ## Credits